 Following her presentation, representatives from the tribes and each of the health facilities gave an overview of their operations and discussed their concerns.

 Chairman Ortiz spoke on behalf of the PBPN along with Jerry Briscoe, administrator for the PBP Health Center.
-Ortiz said that the PBP Health Center presently serves around 1,000 residents on the Prairie Band reservation and 336 other Native Americans who are in the service area.
+Ortiz said that the PBP Health Center presently serves around 1,000 residents on the Prairie Band Common Land and 336 other Native Americans who are in the service area.
 He said that he was proud of how the Prairie Band health system had grown through the years and that this could not have happened without a supportive General Council.
 He stated the PBPN had approved $6 million to build a state-of-the-art health facility that is now debt free and that the tribe is also managing the facility on their own.
 He said that it takes about $4.5 million each year to operate and that it has medical, dental, and pharmaceutical services available.
 In regards to a technical need, Ortiz said that the health center would like to implement an electronic filing system in the future.

 Kickapoo leaders voiced concerns about the need for water on their reservation and increasing funds for their health center while a representative from Haskell said that better communication was needed between the federal and state agencies and their group.
 Other Indian health representatives spoke about the limitation of reimbursements for certain services and the need for pharmacy services in their facilities.